MaayanBogin/ComfyUI-BeamV2/README.md

 3. **Export the Workflow**:
    - With Developer Mode enabled, you can use two options:
      - **Save (API Format)**: Saves the workflow as a JSON file (e.g., `workflow_api.json`), which you can later convert manually using the ComfyUI-to-Python-Extension.
-     - **Save as Script**: This newer option directly exports the workflow to a Python script, streamlining the conversion process.
-Note that this feature may not work for all users or capture every parameter, so verify the output if you encounter issues.
+     - **Save as Script**: This newer option directly exports the workflow to a Python script, streamlining the conversion process.(If this works for you, you may skip step 3)

+** Note that this feature may not work for all users or capture every parameter, so verify the output if you encounter issues.

 ## Step 2: Converting the Workflow to a Python Script